 Get on a plane going anywhere and you'll spot frequent flyers donning noise-cancelling headphones to block out that background hiss and hum.
-A whole lot of the time it'll be Bose QC35 cans adorning such travellers' heads - because this company makes what is widely regarded as the best active noise-cancelling (ANC) headphones out there.
+A whole lot of the time it'll be Bose QC35 cans adorning such travellers' heads - because the American company makes what is widely regarded as the best active noise-cancelling (ANC) headphones out there.

 Design & Comfort